- J.D. from Indiana University Maurer School of Law 2015

-Taylor L. Hunter, associate
+Taylor L. Hunter, Of Counsel

 Taylor L. Hunter represents employers in virtually all aspects of employment law for a wide-ranging client base, including both private and public employers with 10 to more than 10,000 employees.
 As a full-service employment lawyer, Taylor has assisted clients in nearly every state and routinely in her Hoosier backyard of Indianapolis, Indiana, in the areas of litigation, labor, and compliance.
 Taylor devotes much of her practice to client counseling and helping HR directors navigate employment-related issues and while providing management and professional development training on a variety of topics (Title IX, ADA, FMLA, Title VII).